 Sofitel Saigon Plaza hotel review

-Sofitel Saigon Plaza has been a part of Ho Chi Minh City’s tourism scene since the 1990s, but it has continued to push the envelope with renovations in 2012 (guest rooms) and 2017 (lobby and meeting rooms), along with an annual gourmet cooking event.
-The sister property of the stunning Sofitel Legend Metropole Hanoi Hotel, this hotel has a lot of things going for it, including well-appointed rooms with dreamy beds and a location that keeps guests a short walk or taxi ride from the delicious food, abundant shops and tourist sites of this bustling and beguiling metropolis.
+Sofitel Saigon Plaza has been a part of Ho Chi Minh City’s tourism scene since the 1990s, but it has continued to push the envelope with renovations of their guest rooms in 2012 and renovations of their lobby and meeting rooms in 2017 lobby and meeting rooms, along with an annual gourmet cooking event.
+The sister property of the stunning Sofitel Legend Metropole Hanoi Hotel, this hotel has a lot of things going for it, including well-appointed rooms with dreamy beds and a location that sees guests just a short walk or taxi ride from the delicious food, abundant shops and tourist sites of this bustling and beguiling metropolis.

 Traveller: C. James Dale